lordhaywire/2D-4X/README.md

 #### Adding a county good

-1. Create a good type enum.
+1. Create a CountyGoodType enum.

-2. Create a good in the County Resource folder.
+2. Create a good in the Resources > Goods folder.

-3. Create an enum for the Good.

-4. This will throw off the enums on already created Goods.
-Fix them.
+3. This will throw off the enums on already created Goods.
+Update all enums in all goods.

 #### Construction Good for County Improvement